K-dash/flake8-import-guard/README.md

 ## Features

-- Detects forbidden imports in Python files
+- 🚫 Detects forbidden imports in new and modified files
-- Supports configuration through Flake8's standard configuration system and `pyproject.toml`
+- 🔧 Configurable via .flake8 or pyproject.toml
-- Focuses on newly added imports, ignoring existing ones in version-controlled files
+- 🔍 Focuses on newly added imports in Git-versioned files
-- Easy integration with existing Flake8 setups
+- 🔗 Seamless integration with existing Flake8 workflows

 ## Installation